 For the export market, these internal grades are translated into more standard grading systems such as the Green Coffee Association of New York’s system.

 Daterra Farms is probably the most well-known coffee brand from Brazil.
 In 2018, Swiss barista Emi Fukahori, won the World Brewers Cup (manual coffee brewing) using a Brazilian bean from Daterra Farms.

-The company is also known as industry leader for it’s sustainable practices.
+The company is also known as an industry leader for its sustainable practices.